deljuven/Guozijian/README.md

-# Guozijian
+# Finder
-This is a simple project for fun
+This is another simple project for fun